-If the parent/guardian does not provide the child's immunisation history statement within the reasonable timeframe allowed, the child's enrolment may be:
+Where the parent/caregiver does not provide the child's immunisation history statement within the reasonable timeframe (4 weeks) or a family has alerted to the service that their child is not immunised through a conscientious objection, the child's enrolment may be:

-- Refused or cancelled; - Accepted, with attendance refused until proof of up-to-date immunisation status is provided; or

-Accepted, with specific conditions in place.
-Specific conditions may include restricting care during an outbreak of infectious disease at the service.
+- Refused or cancelled Under the Public Health Act, an education and care can refuse the enrolment or attendance of children who are not up to date with their scheduled vaccinations as per the National Immunisation Program. - Refuse attendance until immunised Attendance can be refused until an Immunisation History Statement or other documentation from a recognised immunisation provider demonstrates full immunisation status; or - Accepted, with specific conditions in place Specific conditions may include restricting care during an outbreak of infectious disease at the service.

-Families of vulnerable children (i.e. those children whose immunisation status is deemed 'not up to date') whose enrolments have been accepted (with or without conditions) will not be eligible for Child Care Benefit (CCS) or Child Care Rebate (CCR) subsidies.
+Families whose children immunisation status is deemed 'not up to date', with an accepted enrolment, (with or without conditions) will not be eligible for Child Care Subsidy (CCS).
+To remove any doubt, the service has the flexibility to allow the enrolment or attendance of children whose immunisation status may be unknown or not up-to-date.